chloechanggao/chloechanggao.github.io/_posts/2016-11-17-pcomp-Final Project Updates.markdown

 categories: ITP pcomp
 ---

-After struggling for a week and talk to tons of people, I decided to change a proach way to discussion of the topic of social media image.
-In my original idea I tends to give a solid opinion to my user that we should focus more on the real life instead of social media images, and after some thought I decided instead of giving a certain point of view myself , I would like to give a question to my user: what do you want your instagram looks like?
+After struggling for a week and talk to tons of people, I decided to change a different approach direction to discuss the topic of social media image.
+In my original idea I tends to give a solid opinion to my user that we should focus more on the real life instead of social media images, and after some thoughts I decided instead of giving a certain point of view myself , I would like to give a question to my user: what do you want your instagram looks like?

 It will still be the same setting: